Azure/autorest.typescript/packages/autorest.typescript/test/smoke/generated/purview-administration-rest/README.md

 ### Install the `@msinternal/purview-administration-rest` package

-Install the PurviewAdministrationRest client REST client library for JavaScript with `npm`:
+Install the PurviewAdministrationRest REST client REST client library for JavaScript with `npm`:

 ```bash
 npm install @msinternal/purview-administration-rest
 ```

-### Create and authenticate a `PurviewAccount`
+### Create and authenticate a `PurviewAccountClient`

 To use an [Azure Active Directory (AAD) token credential](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/samples/AzureIdentityExamples.md#authenticating-with-a-pre-fetched-access-token), provide an instance of the desired credential type obtained from the